gentry-php/gentry/README.md

 In the default mode, only important messages are displayed.
 But verbose mode might be handy when something's going wrong for you, or if you simply want feedback about stuff like incomplete tests.

+## Detecting the environment
+For a lot of testing, you'll need to detect whether or not to use a mock object (e.g. for database connections), or "the real thang".
+The simplest way is to call `defined('Gentry\COMPOSER_INSTALL') since that constant is defined before Gentry does _anything_ else.

+Usually you'll do this in a `"bootstrap"` file.
+This could also setup superglobals like `$_SERVER` if you're testing controllers or such.

 ## Generating missing tests
 Run Gentry with the `-g` flag to generate skeletons for missing tests for you: